Once you’ve had these homemade peanut butter cups you’ll never eat store-bought again! They’re simply made with chocolate and nut butter.

 One Step Further: Homemade Chocolate for Peanut Butter Cups

-As if making your own homemade peanut butter cups wasn’t enough cause for excitement, I decided to take things one step further.
+As if making your own homemade peanut butter cups wasn’t exciting enough, I decided to take things one step further.
 I’ve made my own chocolate bars before, so I knew it was possible to make these peanut butter cups ENTIRELY from scratch.
 So, I did.

 Coconut oil, cacao powder, and maple syrup come together to create a lightly sweet, seriously dark chocolate with only healthy fats and natural sweeteners.